HMRC Tax Investigations: What To Expect

 Investigations can often lead to unexpectedly large tax bills, subsequent insolvency and can mean a time to pay arrangement being required; company voluntary arrangement or even a creditors’ voluntary liquidation.

-Tax inspections occur most frequently in companies registered for VAT and PAYE, two areas where errors are commonly made.
+Tax inspections occur most frequently in companies registered for VAT and PAYE, the 2 types of tax where errors or fraud are most commonly found

 Routine tax audits focusing on income tax or corporation tax are much less likely, unless HMRC has reason to believe you are deliberating concealing income or making errors when filing your returns.